Roziere Balloons

 G-ZOZO Cameron R-77GB "Transatlantic Balloon Challenge"

-Deborah and Mike Scholes; test-flown as hydrogen balloon 27.11.20; attempted Atlantic flight from Sussex, New Brunswick, Canada 20.7.23; landed near Gander, Newfoundland 21.7.23
+Deborah and Mike Scholes; test-flown as hydrogen balloon 27.11.20; attempted Atlantic flight from Sussex, New Brunswick, Canada 20.7.23; landed near Gander, Newfoundland 21.7.23.
+New attempt scheduled for Summer 2025

 HB-BRA